ahmola/DiaryProject/README.md

  Springboot Security,

- running server on RaspberryPi with Nginx,
+ image upload,

- styling and some edits are needed(done).
+ running server on RaspberryPi with Nginx are needed